tapdata/tapdata-docs/docs/tapflow/quick-start.md

 :::tip

-- TapData Shell supports [many popular data sources](../prerequisites/supported-databases.md), with slight configuration differences depending on the source.
+- Tap Shell supports [many popular data sources](../prerequisites/supported-databases.md), with slight configuration differences depending on the source.
 For more on permissions and parameters, see [Connecting Data Sources](../prerequisites/README.md).
 - If you receive a “**load schema status: error**” error, it’s typically a permission or configuration issue.
 Retrying with the same name will overwrite the previous configuration with “**database MongoDB_ECommerce exists, will update its config**.”

 :::

 ## Step 3: Create a Data Flow Task

-After configuring the data source, we can use TapData Shell to create a data flow that synchronizes data from MySQL to MongoDB.
+After configuring the data source, we can use Tap Shell to create a data flow that synchronizes data from MySQL to MongoDB.

 <details><summary>What is a Data Flow?</summary>
 In Tapdata, a Data Flow is an execution unit used for data synchronization, processing, and transformation between data sources.
 It can include multiple data synchronization tasks, allowing data from different sources to be integrated, cleansed, and transformed before being written to a target system.